dchowitz/slire/README.md

 // etc.
 ```

-For the sake of brevity, the examples below will assume we have such utility types defined somewhere.
+For the sake of brevity, the examples below assume such utility types are defined somewhere.

 ### Sandwich Method